 To Pack the Pot

-• Next, start packing the ingredients in a donabe or regular 10-inch pot (I used a 4.5 QT Le Creuset pot; if you‘re doubling the recipe, use two 10-inch pots or one larger pot).
-Start from the edge of the pot and work your way toward the center.
+• Prepare a donabe or regular 10-inch pot (I used a 4.5 QT Le Creuset pot; if you‘re doubling the recipe, use two 10-inch pots or one larger pot).
+Begin to pack the ingredients starting from the edge of the pot and working your way toward the center.
 Turn the stacks on their side so the pink and green layers are visible.
-Position the layers parallel to the pot‘s side so they eventually form concentric circles once the pot is packed.
+Position the layers parallel to the pot‘s side so they eventually form concentric circles in the pot.

 Mille-Feuille Nabe 9